AnsariTech-25667/ECommerce-Website/README.md

 ## 📌 Closing Thoughts

-This repo is more than a project — it’s proof of my ability to take an idea, break it down into pieces, and stitch it back into a working, scalable full-stack application.
+This repo is more than a project, it’s proof of my ability to take an idea, break it down into pieces, and stitch it back into a working, scalable full-stack application.

-If you’re scrolling through this as a recruiter or developer: welcome to my build, and yes — the cart actually works 😉
+If you’re scrolling through this as a recruiter or developer: welcome to my build, and yes, the cart actually works 😉